1800 812 681

 FBT exemption for PHEVs expiring in April 2025

-• Battery Electric Vehicles (BEVs)
+• Battery Electric Vehicle (BEV)

-• Plug-in Hybrid Electric Vehicles (PHEVs)
+• Plug-in Hybrid Electric Vehicle (PHEV)

-• Hydrogen Fuel Cell Electric Vehicles (FCEVs)
+• Hydrogen Fuel Cell Electric Vehicle (FCEV)

 The hero image includes a standard petrol bowser and an EV charger head, with blurred images of cars in the background.
 The title in the image says “Australia’s FBT exemption for PHEV’s expiring April 2025

-1. Below the Luxury Car Tax (LCT) Threshold: For the 2022/23 financial year, this threshold is $84,916.
+2. No amount of Luxury Car Tax (LCT) has become payable on the supply or importation of the car: For the 2022/23 financial year, the LCT threshold is $84,916.
 For the 2024/25 financial year, it will be $91,387.

 FBT exemption for PHEVs ending on 1 April 2025